The rules of the air

 The different classes of airspace:

-– Controlled airspaces: A, B, C, D, E
+– Controlled airspace: A, B, C, D, E

 Visual Flight Rules ( VFR) is the simplest, freest and oldest way to fly, where you simply follow the basic rules of the air: See and Avoid.